Can X-Frame-Options HTTP Header be Enabled in Oracle WebLogic Server to Mitigate Clickjacking

-Last updated on MAY 08, 2017
+Last updated on AUGUST 03, 2022

-Applies to:Oracle WebLogic Server - Version 10.3 to 22.214.171.124.0
+Applies to:Oracle WebLogic Server - Version 10.3 and later

 Information in this document applies to any platform.

-X-Frame-Options is a server-side method of combating clickjacking -- see https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet or http://en.wikipedia.org/wiki/Clickjacking for more information on both.
+Setting X-Frame-Options http header is a server-side method of combating clickjacking -- see https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet or http://en.wikipedia.org/wiki/Clickjacking for more information on both.
 Clickjacking, also known as a UI redress attack, is a method in which an attacker uses multiple transparent or opaque layers to trick a user into clicking a button or link on a page other than the one they believe they are clicking.
 Thus, the attacker is "hijacking" clicks meant for one page and routing the user to an illegitimate page.

 A common method considered clickjacking is to use the HTML iframe feature to embed another server's page within a given site's page.
 Note this is not a bad thing in itself.
 It is used for many good purposes as an HTML feature to create an integrated experience.
 The objection occurs when a third-party site includes details surrounding the displayed iframe to trick a user.
 Or, they simply have no permission to include your page within theirs.
 The question is, how to prevent this?

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!